TheresaLui/SelfHelpContent_v2/articles/microsoft.managedservices/commonsolutions-managedservices-unabletodelegateresources.md

 Most users are able to delegate resources using the steps below.

 ## **Recommended Steps**

-- **Can't delegate resources to a service provider?**
+**Can't delegate resources to a service provider?**

-	- Delegation must be done by a non-guest account in the customer?s tenant which has the Owner built-in role for the subscription being onboarded (or which contains the resource groups that are being onboarded).
+- Delegation must be done by a non-guest account in the customer's tenant which has the Owner built-in role for the subscription being onboarded (or which contains the resource groups that are being onboarded)
-  - To see all users who can delegate the subscription, a user in the customer's tenant can select the subscription in the Azure portal, open Access control (IAM), and view all users with the Owner role.
+  - To see all users who can delegate the subscription, a user in the customer's tenant can select the subscription in the Azure portal, open Access control (IAM), and view all users with the Owner role

 ## **Recommended Documents**